Plogeur/STOAT/README.md

 - eigen3
 - boost
 - Catch2 v3
+- vg (optional)

-Or you can use the compiled unbuntu version provided.
+Or you can use the `Dockerfile` or the compiled unbuntu version provided (coming soon).

 ## Building